WAO2026

 WAO 2026 Trailer

-The WAO 2026 trailer was crafted through a hand-built collage process that blends filmed, designed, and AI-assisted elements.
-Every frame has been carefully composed, edited, and directed by our creative team to create a cinematic glimpse into the worlds of the Season.
+Every frame has been carefully composed, edited, and directed by our creative team to create a cinematic glimpse into the worlds of the WAO2026 season operas.

-Our vision was to create windows into the fictional worlds of each production — to bring life to the stories before they reach the stage, and to entice audiences with a taste of the emotion, drama, and imagination to come.
+Our vision was to create windows into the fictional worlds of each production, to bring life to the stories before they reach the stage, and to entice audiences with a taste of the emotion, drama, and imagination to come.

-In developing this piece, we explored how emerging tools can extend visual language — not replace the role of the artist.
+In developing this piece, we explored how emerging tools can extend visual language, not replace the role of the artist.
 AI was used as artists have always embraced new mediums: as material for experimentation, reflection, and transformation through human craft and judgment.